aaps/MCmotions/README.md

 #NEW:

-mctricky now has block shapes in it !

-fixing the unknown blocks, it was the seamless meta of doubleslabs

-cleaned up the lister code (and made a new mess of it)

 option not to remove neighbor blocks in case of cobwebs and fences for example

 added negative stair corners

-all pivots of the materials in the center of their materials
+* all pivots of the materials in the center of their materials
+* replace examples, since changes here and there.

+* making a texture start.

+* see if an update of the readme is needed, once the working of lister has changed.

 #ToDo:
 1

-* (first)making a texture start (done textures are couples to mat, more later)

-* (first and a half) see if an update of the readme is needed sonce the working of lister has changed. (done)

-* (second) an option for multyple meshes per block in mctricky all of this in a dict of perhaps files names, where the files contain meshes ?
+* (first) an option for multyple meshes per block in mctricky all of this in a dict of perhaps files names, where the files contain meshes ?

-* (second and a half) replace examples, since changes here and there.

-* (third)add option for more agressive neighbor face removal

-* (forth)more cleaning up of the code
+* (second) more cleaning up of the code

-* (forth and a half) more meshes like torches, crops, doors
+* (third) more meshes like torches, crops, doors

+* (forth) add option for more agressive neighbor face removal

+* (fifth) see that the minecraftimport users will have some usefull text messages avalable like current version and a github release, etc

 * (sixth)a beginning of a blender exporter to a blockmodel[faces[points]] format called MCsimple.

 * all of this in a branch so my work will not scare new downloaders

-* (fifth) see that the minecraftimport users will have some usefull text messages avalable like current version and a github release, etc

 2